antirez/load81/README.md

 ![Load81 Asteroids](http://antirez.com/misc/codakido_screenshot_3.png)

-Load81 is written in ANSI C and uses SDL, so should compile on Mac OS X, Linux and Windows without issues.
+Load81 is written in ANSI C and uses SDL and SDL_gfx, so should compile on Mac OS X, Linux and Windows without issues.

 The coordinate system and the basic drawing functions are compatible with Codea (check http://twolivesleft.com/Codea/ for more information), but there